TheRealAt0th3T/OperatingSystems/Project 1/README.md

 right from the project specification.
 We don't want you to just cut and paste, but paraphrase what is stated in the project specification.

+This program implements mergesort using the pthread library.
+Serial_mergesort is the single thread version, while parallel_mergesort is the multithread version.
+The program generates a random array of n length, duplicates it, and sends one into serial_mergesort, and another in parallel_mergesort.
+The output is then the time it took for each version to sort the array.

 ## Manifest

+Makefile -
+mytests.c - This is the driver file, which also creates the array and the functions that time the sort. lab.h - This is our header file which contains all of the function prototypes and global variables. lab.c - This file contains all the sorting functions. runval.sh - This is a script file that runs valgrind to check for memory leaks and other errors in the project.

 A listing of source files and other non-generated files and a brief (one line) explanation of the purpose of each file.